15 Best Running Trails In Dallas You Can Visit Today

 The trail itself is well maintained, and is definitely a great starting point for beginner runners and hikers who want to begin to test themselves without being too strenuous.

-The trail can become busy on weekends, so if you want a less crowded trail for you to enjoy, then a visit on a weekday is recommended.
+The trail can become busy on weekends, so if you want a less crowded jogging trail in Dallas, then a visit on a weekday is recommended.

 5. Cattail Pond And Ceder Brake Trail Loop